![]() |

 protected by the layer of ground from winter colds and herbivores.
 Intensive

-growth of tubers lasts during spring rains (March - April), in May and the
+growth of tubers lasts during spring rains (March - April), in May and the beginning

-after first light frosts involves it in ground on depth up to 50 cm.
-Plant
+frosts involves it in ground on depth up to 50 cm.
+Plant begins to blossom at

-begins to blossom at 2-nd year of life, lives till 15 years.
+2-nd year of life, lives till 15 years.

 “Hedgehog bed” (Pseudosenecio echinatum)

-Perennial plant of family Asteraceae (Asteraceae), the descendant of plants
+Perennial plant of family Asteraceae (Asteraceae), the descendant

-roots to water-bearing layers of ground (on depth up to 30 meters).
+water-bearing roots to water-bearing layers of ground (on depth up to 30 meters).

-The plant has the cushion growth form, numerous prickly branched stalks in
+The plant has the cushion growth form, numerous prickly branched stalks in length

-thorns.
+of thorns.
 Only digging animals can parasitize at this plant but undermine it

 is difficultly because of stony ground where the “hedgehog bed” grows.